adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 8. Because they don't need maintaining

-If we name something based on what it is, we won't have to update the HTML again.
-A heading is always a heading, no matter what it *looks* like.
-The styling might change but this only requires a CSS update.
+If we name a thing based on what it is, we won't have to update the HTML again e.g. a heading is always a heading, no matter what it *looks* like.

-With visual classes, a change of style requires change to both HTML and CSS (assuming there aren't any selectors available for use).
+With visual classes, both the HTML and the CSS need updating (assuming there aren't any selectors available for use).

 ## 9. Because they are easier to debug